-int XGrabDevice(display, device, grab\window, owner\events, event\count, event\list, this\device\mode, other\device\mode, time)

-Window grab\window;

-Bool owner\events;

-int this\device\mode;

-int other\device\mode;

-Time time;

-grab\window Specifies the ID of a window associated with the device specified above.

-owner\events Specifies a boolean value of either True or False.

-event\count Specifies the number of elements in the event\list array.

-event\list Specifies a pointer to a list of event classes that indicate which events the client wishes to receive.
-These event classes must have been obtained using the device being grabbed.

-this device mode

-Controls further processing of events from this device.
+int XGrabDevice(display, device, grab_window, owner_events, event_count, event_list, this device mode, other device mode, time) Display display; XDevice device; Window grab window; Bool owner events; int event count; XEventClass event_list; int this device mode; int other device mode; Time time: display Specifies the connection to the X server. device Specifi es the desired device.
+Specifies the ID of a window associated with the device specified above. grab window Specifi es a boolean value of either True or False. owner events Specifi es the number of elements in the event_list array. event_count Specifi es a pointer to a list of event classes that indicate which events the client event_list wishes to receive.
+These event classes must have been obtained using the device being grabbed. this device mode Controls further processing of events from this device.
+You can pass one of these constants: GrabModeSync or GrabModeAsync. other device mode Controls further processing of events from all other devices.
 You can pass one of these constants: GrabModeSync or GrabModeAsync.

-other\device\mode

-Controls further processing of events from all other devices.
-You can pass one of these constants: GrabModeSync or GrabModeAsync.

-time Specifies the time.
-This may be either a timestamp expressed in milliseconds or
+Specifies the time.
+This may be either a timestamp expressed in milliseconds or time CurrentTime.

-CurrentTime.